Marffe/Leelgo_Unsearch_Engine/README.md

 - SASS StylesSheet with a (defiantly improvable) Responsive design for the page

-- A call to action to **DO NOTHING** than waste your time, sending a pop-up message as the response to the action, using vanilla JS to make the pop-up appear
+- A call to action to **DO NOTHING** than waste your time, sending a pop-up message as the response to the action, using vanilla JS to make the pop-up appear, with a *Random* Quote every time you use it

 - Simple Google-like layout, easy to imitate

 - Markdown file that have of had read already and more below

+- Multiple Pages with quite uninteresting info

+- Multiple Languajes Support (English, Spanish, Portuguese)

 ## Possible features

 This page still having a lot of potential to by even **MORE USELESS** and can be a good practice for me me by adding these features I think when I was writing this part

+- FAQ Section

-- Make the FAQ, Terms and Policies and Credits send you to a page with info related to each one
+- Terms and Policies Section

+- Credits Section

-- Make the contact link do exactly what is name means: links you to another page
+- Make all links do exactly what their name means: links to another page

-- Force the user to waste even more time by force them to write something to make the pop-up appears
+- Random Quotes everytime you click the Unsearch

 - Improve the Responsive design